-The 2018 Times Higher Education World University Rankings’ table for clinical, pre-clinical and health subjects employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.
+The 2019 Times Higher Education World University Rankings’ table for clinical, pre-clinical and health subjects uses the same rigorous and balanced range of 13 performance indicators as the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.

-It highlights the universities that are leading medicine, dentistry and health subjects.
+It highlights the universities that are leading across medicine, dentistry and other health subjects.

 To raise your university’s global profile with Times Higher Education, please contact firstname.lastname@example.org